llxxbb/Nature/doc/EN/help/meta.md

 - multi_meta: is a `Meta-String` array.
 The `Meta` whose `MetaType` is M can allow `Executor` to return multiple `Instance` of different `Meta`.
 The `Meta` used for returning must be defined here, and must be defined as an independent `Meta`. **Note**: `multi_meta` cannot contain the state `Meta`. **Note**: If `multi_meta` has only one value (Generally common in `Meta` whose MetaType is L), `Executor` does not need to specify the `meta` attribute of the output `Instance`, Nature will automatically fill it; if `multi_meta` is more than one Value, the output of `Executor` must clearly give the value of `Instance.meta`.

 - cache_saved: If true, the generated `Instance` will be cached for a short period time to avoid repeated writing to the database to improve efficiency.
 Common in situations where different upstream generate the same downstream, for example the `Instance` generated for time based statistical task in [Example](https://github.com/llxxbb/Nature-Demo). **Danger reminder**: Use this option incorrectly may consume a lot of memory or even overflow!
-The cache time is specified by the `CACHE_SAVED_TIME` option in the `.env` file.
+You can set the `CACHE_SAVED_TIME` option in the `.env` file to change the cache time.
 - only_one: Only valid for `Meta` whose `MetaType` is L, and is used to mark whether the Loop has only one downstream `Instance` output.
-If it is false, each call of Loop can generate multiple `Instance` of different Meta, and these Meta are given by the `multi_meta` attribute.
-If true, Nature regards the currently defined `Meta` as a state `Meta`, which is used to store state data each time when Loop is called (the content is the `Instance` of the `Meta` specified by `multi_meta`) to serve Next time Loop, note that in this case, `multi_meta` can only define one element.
-The reason for processing in this way is because:
+If it is false, each call of Loop can generate multiple `Instance` of different Meta, and these Meta given by the `multi_meta` attribute.
+If true, Nature regards the currently defined `Meta` as a state `Meta`, which is used to store state data each time when Loop called (the content is the `Instance` of the `Meta` specified by `multi_meta`) to serve Next time Loop, note that in this case, `multi_meta` can only define one element.
+The reason for processing in this way because:

-  - `multi_meta` cannot accept state data, because processing multiple state data at the same time is extremely complicated for architecture support.
+  - `multi_meta` cannot accept state data, because processing multiple state data at the same time is extremely complex for architecture support.
   - From the user's point of view, users do not expect the intermediate results of Loop, so there is no need for state data in `multi_meta`.

 ## Define `Meta`

-The `Meta` data is stored in the meta data table.
+The `Meta` data stored in the "meta" data table.
 The following is an example of "Order" `Meta`:

 ```sql
 INSERT INTO meta